codeannex/ui-react/README.md

 # Codeannex UI React

-A React UI library built with Typescript and accessibility in mind, fully tested for stability.
+A React UI library built with Typescript and fully tested for stability.

 ## Table of Contents